Need an EPC in Hoddesdon?

 Can You Evict A Tenant Without An EPC?

-If the tenancy began or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not given the tenant an EPC.
-If the EPC is subsequently obtained, a period of 8 weeks has to pass before applying for a section 21 notice.
+If the tenancy began or was renewed after 1 October 2015, a landlord cannot evict using a section 21 notice (no fault eviction) if they have not given the tenant an Energy Performance Certficate.
+If the EPC is subsequently obtained, a time period of 8 weeks has to pass before applying for a section 21 notice.

-Aside from the EPC the tenant will have had to be also provided with a gas safety certificate and also a copy of the government guide “How to rent”.
+Aside from the Energy Performance Certificate the tenant will have had to be also provided with a gas safety certificate and also a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

-Landlords are always advised to get correct legal advice to ensure all records is presented to the courts correctly.
+Landlords are always advised to get correct legal advice to ensure all paperwork is given to the courts correctly.

 Could You Market A Property Without An EPC?

-Yes a property can be marketed without having an EPC subject to one having been commissioned to be carried out within seven days.
-If after making all reasonable attempts one cannot be acquired within that period, then a further 21 days is allowed to obtain one.
+Yes a property can be marketed without having an EPC subject to one having been commissioned to be done within seven days.
+If after making all reasonable attempts one cannot be done within that period, then a further 21 days is allowed to obtain one.

 Is An EPC A Legal Requirement When Renting?